 - Canadian and other international applicants must provide a completed Certification of Finances Form.
 Print and complete the COF.

 - Additionally, Canadian applicants should provide unofficial high school transcripts if you have OAC/grade 13 credits.
 OAC/grade 13 courses may count toward prerequisites in your program of study.

 View the Prerequisites required prior to applying for certification:

 - Prerequisites may be completed concurrently with program coursework but should be complete prior to student teaching.

 - Prequisites may be also be saitified by successfully completing a test.
 CLEP tests are available in US History 1, US History 2, Western Civilization 1, Western Civilization 2, American Government, Sociology, Economics (micro or macro), and History and Social Science.
 View the Credit-by-Exam.

 International applicants who are citizens of non-English speaking countries are required to provide:

 - Proof of English proficiency.
 The most common means is submission of an official TOEFL (Test of English as a Foreign Language) score of at least 61 on the internet based exam (173 on the computer based exam or 500 on the paper based version).

-- Official transcripts with certified English translations converted into U.S. equivalents, i.e. grades, course credits, etc. World Evaluation Services is one organization providing this paid service.
+- Official transcripts with certified English translations converted into U.S. equivalents, i.e. grades, course credits, etc. World Education Services (WES) is one organization providing this paid service.
 Other organizations may also be accepted.